Impurities as a quantum thermometer for a Bose-Einstein condensate: Abstract

 \section{Abstract}

-We introduce a primary thermometer which measures the temperature of a Bose-Einstein Condensate ranging from the sub nK regime to the condensate critical temperature.
-We show, using Fisher information, that the precision of our technique improves the state of the art in thermometry.
+{\bf We introduce a primary thermometer which measures the temperature of a Bose-Einstein Condensate in the sub-nK regime.
+We show, using quantum Fisher information, that the precision of our technique improves the state-of-the-art in thermometry in the sub-nK regime.
 The temperature of the condensate is mapped onto the quantum phase of an atomic dot that interacts with the system for short times.
 We show that the highest precision is achieved when the phase is dynamical rather than geometric and when it is detected through Ramsey interferometry.
-Entanglement among several atomic dots can be used to further improve the precision and reach the Heisenberg limit.
 Standard techniques to determine the temperature of a condensate involve an indirect estimation through mean particle velocities made after releasing the condensate.
-In contrast to these destructive measurements, our method involves a negligible disturbance of the system.
+In contrast to these destructive measurements, our method involves a negligible disturbance of the system. }

 Temperature is a crucial concept in quantum physics.
 Paradigmatic phenomena such as superconductivity and Bose-Einstein condensation only occur below a critical temperature.
 Bose Einstein Condensates (BECs) \cite{pethicksmith} allow the study of quantum effects in systems consisting of up to $10^{8}$ atoms by cooling them to regimes in which the individual atomic wavefunctions overlap.
 In this case, the system exhibits quantum behaviour at mesoscopic scales.
-Very low temperatures are also required to observe quantum field theory effects e.g. Unruh-Hawking radiation \cite{papermort}.